fedesilverauy/energy-output-prediction-pm-case-study/README.md

 ## Sample Visualizations

 ### Actual vs Predicted (Test Set)
 [![Prediction Plot](images/actual_vs_predicted.png)](images/actual_vs_predicted.png)

 ### Correlation Matrix
 [![Correlation Matrix](images/matrix.png)](images/matrix.png)

 ### Feature Importance — What drives power output?
 [![Feature Importance](images/feature_importance.png)](images/feature_importance.png)

-> Ambient Temperature is the dominant predictor (~50% importance), followed by Exhaust Vacuum.
-This aligns with thermodynamic intuition: higher temperatures reduce the efficiency of the Brayton cycle, lowering net output.
-For grid operators, this confirms a known operational pattern — generation capacity drops on hot days.
+> Ambient Temperature is the overwhelmingly dominant predictor (90.1% importance), dwarfing all other features combined.
+Exhaust Vacuum, Ambient Pressure, and Relative Humidity collectively account for less than 10% of the model's predictive power.
+This is far stronger than typical thermodynamic intuition would suggest — it's not just that temperature matters, it's that it nearly entirely drives output variability in this dataset.
+For grid operators, this simplifies forecasting significantly: a reliable temperature forecast is almost sufficient on its own to anticipate generation capacity.
+It also raises a modeling flag — such extreme dominance by a single feature warrants checking for data leakage or collinearity before deploying in production.

 ---